Augmented Meditation: HRV Training

 HRV has been used by Soviet Union sports scientists since the 70s.
 Hospitals use it to treat patients with cardiac diseases, and Psychologists use it to treat depression, anxiety, and ADD/ADHD.
 Over the past decade, HRV has spread across many fields and is gaining popularity as a measure of overall health.

-Control Your Nervous System
+How to Control Your Nervous System

 Some of the world’s most effective performers use HRV as an integral part of their training.
-This includes Olympic athletes who are extremely judicious about investing their resources only in tools that are effective.
+This includes Olympic athletes who are extremely careful about investing their resources only in tools that are effective.
 I am not an athlete, but what makes it so valuable to me is the instant visual feedback on what is happening in my body.

 Here is a screenshot from a recent training session.